 The Honda CR-V, winner of Best Small SUV, won because its “built on a new platform, equipped with a stronger and more protective architecture, and infused with available turbocharged power and torque, the 2017 Honda CR-V is also bigger inside, able to carry people in greater comfort and more cargo than ever before.
 You thought you needed a midsize SUV?
 Perhaps not.
 Refinement is the name of the CR-V’s game, a philosophy that is evident from the moment you open the driver’s door and slip behind the steering wheel.
 This Honda utterly oozes quality, and with the Touring trim level the CR-V might as well be wearing an Acura badge.”

 Family SUV winner, the Honda Pilot, impressed the editors, “With the Pilot, you get a spacious interior that provides comfort on even the longest family excursions.
 All three rows provide agreeable accommodations for adults, and an available rear entertainment system allows passengers to watch their favorite movies while on the road.
 The Honda Pilot‘s strong crash-test scores are evidence of its ability to buffer your loved ones in a collision, and this SUV is available with a range of driver-assistive technologies that can prevent accidents from happening in the first place.”

-For more deals from our dealership, follow Wilde Honda Waukesha on Twitter and like us on Facebook.
+For more Honda News and to see why , follow Wilde Honda Waukesha on Twitter and like us on Facebook.